 - Open the Table Editor (ted) in Practice Management

 - Edit “Order” field with sequential order numbers.
 This will help the two groups appear together on various practice management reports.

 - Add a new insurance: “PCC Insurance Cap Clearing”.
 Make sure it uses the PCC Insurance Cap Clearing group.
 This plan will be used to track payments.

-- Add each new capitated plan, with your Client Advocate’s assistance.
+- Add each new capitated plan with assistance from PCC Support’s billing specialists.
 These plans will appear as policies on patient accounts.